jjrmilner/Microsoft-365-PowerShell-Module-Installer/README.md

 ## ⚠️ Warranty Disclaimer

 Distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the Apache License for the specific language governing permissions and limitations under the License.
+Please review the Apache-2.0 WITH Commons-Clause License for the specific language governing permissions and limitations under the License.